sunday4me/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Import & modules
 Project done during **Full Stack Software Engineering** at **ALX**.
-It aims to learn how to import functions, how to create modules and how to use command line arguments in **Python**.
+* It aims to learn how to import functions,
+* How to create modules and
+* How to use command line arguments in **Python**.

 ## Technologies
 * Shell Scripts are written in Bash